mdlincoln/mdlincoln.github.io/_posts/2013-10-24-mira-calligraphiae-monumenta.md

-scholastic canonical authorities as a source of hidden truth, saying that secret knowledge of the world cannot come from reading human books (i.e. secondary sources) but only from reading directly from the greatest primary source of all: the “Book of Nature”.[^18] Lee Hendrix has argued that the *MCM* visualizes Paracelsian philosophy by making literal the idea that nature transcended mere written words.
-Hoefnagel’s illuminations, she asserts, “confront the viewer” with the remoteness of text compared to the rich immediacy of nature.[^19]
+scholastic canonical authorities as a source of hidden truth, saying that secret knowledge of the world cannot come from reading human books (i.e. secondary sources) but only from reading directly from the greatest primary source of all: the "Book of Nature".[^18] Lee Hendrix has argued that the *MCM* visualizes Paracelsian philosophy by making literal the idea that nature transcended mere written words.
+Hoefnagel’s illuminations, she asserts, "confront the viewer" with the remoteness of text compared to the rich immediacy of nature.[^19]

 **(SLIDE 13)** However the Cabbalist tradition also had a strong